-A Stated Meeting of the Council was held on Thursday, 7 November, 1901, at three o’clock in the afternoon, the President, George Lyman Kittredge, LL.D., in the chair.
+A Stated Meeting of the Council was held on Thursday, 6 March, 1902, at three o’clock in the afternoon.

 Present, Messrs.
-Henry Winchester Cunningham, Henry Herbert Edes, Frederick Lewis Gay, Edward Hale, George Lyman Kittredge, and John Noble.
+Henry Winchester Cunningham, Henry Herbert Edes, Frederick Lewis Gay, Albert Matthews, and S. Lothrop Thorndike.

 The following is an extract from the Records of the Meeting: